bitcoin-dev-project/battle-of-galen-erso/README.md

 cluster rather than locally accessible bitcoind processes.

-An additional list `self.tanks[str]` is available to address Bitcoin nodes by their kubernetes pod name (as opposed to their numerical index).
+An additional list `self.tanks[str]` is available to address Bitcoin nodes by their Kubernetes pod name (as opposed to their numerical index).

 A handful of example scenarios are included in the [`scenarios/`](/scenarios/) directory.
 In particular, [`scenarios/reconnaissance.py`](/scenarios/reconnaissance.py) is written with verbose comments